ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/ssl-error.md

 This can be resolved by manually adding the **root** and **Intermediate** certificates of the CA to the OS and updating the Trusted CA library.

 ## For Linux Operating Systems
-Open the URL in your browser, click on the Padlock 🔒, a ropdown will open, click on *Connection is Secure > Certificate is valid > Details*.
+Open the URL in your browser, click on the Padlock 🔒, a dropdown will open, click on *Connection is Secure > Certificate is valid > Details*.

 <img src="https://raw.githubusercontent.com/ladybirdweb/faveo-server-images/master/_docs/installation/providers/enterprise/ssl-error/ssl-error1.gif" alt="" style=" width:800px">